-I am writing to you, my local MP, to call upon you to ensure that Britain upholds its obligations under the terms of the 1984 Sino-British Joint Declaration.
+I am writing, as a member of your constituency, to urge you to ensure that Britain upholds its obligations under the terms of the 1984 Sino-British Joint Declaration.

-This legally-binding treaty guaranteed that, for 50 years after 1997, Hongkongers’ rights, freedoms and way of life would be ensured by law.
-In particular, the Declaration guaranteed that Hongkongers would enjoy fundamental freedoms, including freedom of speech, freedom of the press and freedom of assembly, among others.
+This legally binding treaty guaranteed that, for 50 years after 1997, Hongkongers’ rights, freedoms and way of life would be safeguarded by law.
+In particular, the Joint Declaration guaranteed that Hongkongers would enjoy fundamental freedoms, including freedom of speech, freedom of the press and freedom of assembly, among others.

-China has breached the terms of this Declaration on many occasions, eroding the executive, legislative and judicial institutions that are supposed to safeguard Hongkongers’ civil and political rights and freedoms.
+China has breached the terms of this Declaration on many occasions, eroding the executive, legislative and judicial institutions that are supposed to protect Hongkongers’ civil and political rights and freedoms.

 Hong Kong’s fundamental freedoms are under attack.
 Police brutality against protesters and journalists has escalated, shielded by a government that is not accountable to the people.

-Britain has a unique legal, historical and moral responsibility to ensure the Declaration’s implementation.
+Aside from the significant presence of a British community in Hong Kong, including both those holding British Citizens and British Nationals (Overseas) passports, Britain has a unique legal, historical and moral responsibility to ensure the Joint Declaration’s implementation.
 That is why we are calling upon British parliamentarians to impose sanctions on those persons responsible for or complicit in suppressing Hongkongers’ human rights and freedoms.
 We are also calling upon Britain to include provisions on human rights, civil liberties and democratisation in any post-Brexit agreements with Hong Kong and China.
 Britain must stand with Hong Kong.

-I urge you to write to the Foreign Secretary and ask them what concrete steps they will take to uphold the Declaration and take steps to put in place sanctions against persons that are involved in undermining freedom in Hong Kong.
+I urge you to write to the Foreign Secretary and press them to take concrete steps in upholding the Joint Declaration and put in place sanctions against those who are involved in undermining freedom in Hong Kong.